canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 {{/if}}
 ```

-If you need to use more complex logic in your application, can.Components provide [helpers](../docs/can.Component.prototype.helpers.html).
+If you need to use more complex logic in your application, can.Component provides [helpers](../docs/can.Component.prototype.helpers.html).

 ## Event Handling